 LUNA DE MOL – BIOGRAPHY (2024)

-As a soloist, Luna won the Dutch Violin competition and has previously been a laureate of multiple international competitions.
-As a result she is a part European Union of Music Competitions (EMCY) database.
+As a soloist, Luna won the Dutch Violin Competition “Davina Van Wely” and was a winner and laureate of multiple international competitions.
+As a result of these successes she was added to the European Union of Music Competitions (EMCY) database.

-Luna is very grateful to receive support from the Drake Calleja Trust, the Hattori Foundation, the Countess of Munster Trust, the John & Marine Fentener van Vlissingen foundation, the Herman Krebbers foundation, the Albert Cooper Trust, Jean & Isabelle and the SWUK foundation.
+Luna is grateful for the support of the Drake Calleja Trust, the Hattori Foundation, the Countess of Munster Trust, the John & Marine Fentener van Vlissingen Foundation, the Herman Krebbers Foundation, the Albert Cooper Trust, Jean & Isabelle and SWUK.

 Overview